f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

         }
     }

-If you'd like to copy the qkview directly to iHealth once it is completed use the following API command referencing the previously completed qkview file.
+If you'd like to copy the qkview directly to iHealth once it is completed, use the following API command referencing the previously completed qkview file.

 .. code-block:: bash

     POST https://{{velos_velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-diagnostics-qkview:diagnostics/f5-system-diagnostics-ihealth:ihealth/f5-system-diagnostics-ihealth:upload

-In the body of the API call add details with the filename, optional description and SR number.
+In the body of the API call add details with the filename, optional description, and SR number.
 The call below assumes you have previously stored iHealth credentials, otherwise you can add them inside the API call.

 .. code-block:: json